jowagner/tbev-prediction/README.md

 This is
 independent of the remaining code and it easily takes a week.
-We aim to complete cleaning and making the code more easy to use by the end of July 2020.
+We aim to complete cleaning and making the code more easy to use by the end of August 2020.

 For questions, please open an issue in this repository.